isb-cgc/readthedocs/docs/source/sections/gcp-info/Nextflow-RNAseq.rst

 It should look like this:

 .. image:: images/Nextflow-RNAseq.png
+   :align: center

 To see the result of this workflow, you can check it `here <https://github.com/isb-cgc/RunningWorkflows-on-the-GoogleCloud/tree/master/Results/RNAseq>`_.